How Tai Chi Qigong Reduces Stress and Regulates Emotions, Part 1

 Specific Mechanisms of Action

-The therapeutic effects of Tai Chi Qigong work through several specific mechanisms that directly address emotional regulation:
+Furthermore, the therapeutic effects of Tai Chi Qigong work through several specific mechanisms that directly address emotional regulation:

 Meridian Stimulation occurs as Tai Chi movements systematically open and stimulate the major meridians, removing energy blockages that contribute to emotional distress.
 Movements like “Waving Hands Like Clouds” specifically work on the Triple Heater meridian, which regulates stress responses and helps harmonize the body’s energetic centers.